Both Use Cases and User Stories refer to user requirements that describe what users will be able to do using a system.

 When developing digital products, the work of collecting, analyzing, detailing, and updating requirements will occur throughout the solution design phase.

-However, this does not change the possibility of the product owner coming to the conclusion at any time, even at the development stage, that something needs to be designed differently.
+However, this does not change the possibility of the product owner coming to a conclusion at any time, even at the development stage, that something needs to be designed differently.

 In such a situation, the business analyst will undertake a requirements update, where his key task will be to check how a change in one requirement can affect other system requirements.